jaxon-php/jaxon-website/pages/05.examples/01.simple/05.plugins/page.en.md

 menu: Response Plugin
 template: jaxon
 cache_enable: false
-description: This example shows the use of Jaxon response plugins, by adding javascript notifications and modal windows to the Hello World Class example with the jaxon-toastr, jaxon-pgwjs and jaxon-bootstrap plugins.
+description: This example shows the use of Jaxon response plugins, by adding javascript notifications and modal windows to the Hello World Class example with the jaxon-bootbox plugin.
 ---

 Using a Jaxon plugin is very simple.
 After a plugin is installed with Composer, its automatically registers into the Jaxon core library.
 It can then be accessed in the Jaxon response object, to provide its functionalities to the application.